 In USM Anywhere you can run:

-An authenticated scan Authenticated scans are performed from inside the machine using a user account with appropriate privileges. verifies scanned IPs and detects vulnerabilities, configuration issues An identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure., and software.
-The USM Anywhere Sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
+An authenticated scan Authenticated scans are performed from inside the machine using a user account with appropriate privileges. verifies scanned IPs and detects vulnerabilities, configuration issues An identified configuration of deployed software or features of software that is in use, which is known to be insecure., and software.
+The USM Anywhere Sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect logs and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. initiates a credentialed SSH Program to securely log into another computer over a network, execute commands in a remote machine, and move files from one machine to another through Secure Copy (SCP).
 (Linux), WinRM (Windows), or MacOS connection to the asset An IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and remotely runs a series of commands for host-based assessment.
 See Managing Credentials in USM Anywhere.
 You can run authenticated asset scans from these pages:

 - Environment > Assets for running an authenticated scan in that precise moment.
 See Running Authenticated Asset Scansfor more information.

 - Environment > Asset Groups for running an authenticated asset groups scan in that precise moment.
 See Running Authenticated Asset Groups Scans for more information.

 - Settings > Scheduler for scheduling an authenticated scan job during a specific period of time.
 See Scheduling Asset Scans from the Job Scheduler Page and Scheduling Asset Groups Scans from the Job Scheduler Page for more information.

 - Environment > Vulnerabilities for running an asset scan.
 You can scan a single asset, an asset group, or enter a network range.
 See Running an Asset Scan from Vulnerabilities for more information.

-Warning: Keep in mind that an authenticated scan may fail if the local mail exchanger, which applies to Linux hosts Reference to a computer on a network., is enabled in the target asset.
+Warning: An authenticated scan may fail if the local mail exchanger, which applies to Linux hosts Reference to a computer on a network., is enabled in the target asset.

 You cannot scan USM Anywhere sensors.

 - Environment > Assets for running an asset scan in that precise moment.
 See Running Asset Scans for more information.